-One piece of content that every campaign website should include is a candidate bio page.
-This is the part of your site where you can establish your personal information and professional qualifications.
+Every campaign website should include a candidate biography page.
 It’s also the place where you can add a personal touch to your campaign and help voters understand who you are why you are running for office.

 Start with an introduction.
 Who are you?
 Begin with some background information about yourself.
 Try to include some qualities that separate you from your opposition.
 Keep it positive and perhaps touch on some issues that are of concern to voters.